Here’s some info about charging your Surface and what Microsoft-licensed power supplies are available for Surface.

 Connect your charger

-To begin charging your Surface, connect the power supply to the Surface, and to a power source such as a wall outlet, power strip, or surge protector.
+To begin charging your Surface, connect the power supply that came with your Surface to a power source such as a wall outlet, power strip, or surge protector.

 You can plug the charging connector into the charging port on your Surface in either direction, except on Surface 3 where the charging connector must be plugged in with cable extending down and the LED indicator facing you.

-When the power supply is connected to your Surface, connected to a power source, and your Surface is receiving power, the LED on the tip of the power supply will light.
+When the power supply is connected to your Surface, connected to a power source, and your Surface is receiving power, the LED indicator on the tip of the power supply's charging connector will be lit.

-If your LED light is not lit, you may have an issue with your power supply.
-For more info, see Fix issues with your Surface power supply.
+If the LED indicator is not lit, you may have an issue with your power supply.
+For more info, see What to do if your Surface power supply or charger doesn't work.

 We strongly recommend that you use only a genuine Microsoft or Microsoft-licensed power supply, one that either came with your Surface or was purchased separately, to charge the battery.
 You can purchase Microsoft-licensed power supplies from the Microsoft Store.